PositiveSumData/NationalOralHealthDataPortal/Data/Youth_Risk_Behavior_Survey/README.md

 ## Tableu Presentation

-The current Tableau viz contains two Stories: one for state level and one for school district level.
-Each story contains two dashboards: a geographic comparison on a selected mesasure, and a geography-specific presentation of all population stratifications at once.
+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/ASTDDCOVID-19StateImpactDashboard/Orientation).

+The current Tableau viz is presented as four dashboards.
+Two cover school district data and two cover state level data.
+For each geographic level there is a dashboard comparing different geographics and a dashboard showing details within a geography.

 In the bottom left corner of both geographic comparison dashboards is a trend graph that appears once a user clicks on a geography from the dasbhoard.

 ## Status & Next Steps

 Consider going into the raw files to group years together or expand population stratifications.
+This could help bring confidence intervals down.